Lyle-xub/OSN-NCS-private/readme.md

 `has_func.py` Includes functions necessary for controlling a phase spatial light modulator (SLM).
 This file helps in adjusting and managing the phase modulation parameters for optical beam control.

-`net.py` Contains the model code required for BAT (a specific deep learning or image processing model, the exact purpose should be clarified).
+`net.py` Contains the model code required for BAT.
 It defines the architecture, layers, and forward pass of the model.

 `optical_network.py` Provides foundational code for the S2NN model, including code for visualizations.
 This file implements the structure of the neural network and allows for analyzing and visualizing results through graphical representations.